NamKhongthichcode/yolov5-python/README.md

-Post and Telecommunication Institute of Technology ---- PTIT FROM VietNam
+Post and Telecommunication Institute of Technology